IM2Neuroing/REDCap2SQLite/README.md

 ### To run the example data with Docker

-1. Copy the 'ClassicDB_Data.csv' file to the Root 'data' folder.
+1. Copy and rename the 'config_docker_example.json' file to 'config_docker.json'.

     ```shell
-    cp ClassicDB_example/data/ClassicDatabase_DATA.csv data/
-    ```

-2. Rename the 'config_docker_example.json' file to 'config_docker.json'.

-    ```shell
     cp config_docker_example.json config_docker.json
     ```

-3. Run the docker-compose file.
+2. Run the docker-compose file.

     ```shell
     docker-compose up -d
     ```

-4. The ETL process will start automatically, and repeat every 24 hours.
+3. The ETL process will start automatically, and repeat every 6 hours.

-5. (optional) To stop the ETL process, run the following command.
+4. (optional) To stop the ETL process, run the following command.

     ```shell
     docker-compose down